KochPJ/follow_gaze_developmental_robotics/README.md

 *note the given version are used for running however, other version might also work.

 ### Run the code
-you can run the code by running Pipeline.py.
+You can run the code by running Pipeline.py.
 Howver, before running you need to set some path and the robot IP.
 In Pipeline.py set the ip in line 21 to the ip of your nao robot.
 In order to run the gaze following with matcaffe you need to add the path to your matcaffe the follow_gaze.m .
 Add: addpath(genpath('/path/to/your/caffe/matlab'));